Disbursements and Adjustments

 Housing Status.
 Changes to on-campus housing status can affect a student’s annual or semester cost of attendance, which is higher for residents than commuters.

 Repeated Coursework.
 For financial aid purposes, students are allowed to retake a previously passed course (any grade higher than F) one additional time and still maintain eligibility for funding.
 A student may also be eligible for financial aid when repeating failed courses.
 Note that the normal Financial Aid Satisfactory Academic Progress policy will still apply in these cases.

-If a student receives financial aid for a course that s/he is repeating and then withdraws from the course before the term ends, then that course is not counted as the one allowable retake for that course.
-Additionally, if an aid recipient student repeats a previously-passed course but fails the second time, s/he cannot receive assistance for taking the course a third time.
+If a student receives financial aid for a course that he or she is repeating and then withdraws from the course before the term ends, then that course is not counted as the one allowable retake for that course.
+Additionally, if an aid recipient student repeats a previously passed course but fails the second time, he or she cannot receive assistance for taking the course a third time.

 Withdrawal from All Classes.
 The University is required by federal and state regulations to recalculate awards when a student withdraws, is dismissed or takes a leave of absence before the end of the term.
 This includes unofficially withdrawn students, i.e., earned no passing grades at the end of a term.
 Withdrawn students are notified of their adjusted aid eligibility within 30 days of their withdrawal.
 For more information, click here.

 Verification.
 The U.S. Department of Education and Kean University select particular applications for verification, which is a “validation” of certain information reported on the FAFSA by having the student submit the family’s tax return transcript(s) and other documents.
 Changes to FAFSA information can result in change(s) to previous awards, and affected students will be notified of any changes following our review.
 Awards for incoming freshman and transfer students will be “estimated" until the verification process is completed.
 Continuing students will not receive a financial aid award until all requested documents are submitted and verification has been completed.
 For more information, click here.